mdesalvo/RDFSharp.Semantics/README.md

-The project has been renamed [OWLSharp](https://github.com/mdesalvo/OWLSharp)
+The project is now available as [OWLSharp](https://github.com/mdesalvo/OWLSharp).
+Same open source license.
+Same freedom of contribution.
+You are welcome :)